‘Marvel’s Guardians Of The Galaxy’ will have an original rock album

 More can be learned about the music of the game in a video below.

 The songs can be played in-game via the Milano’s jukebox, and other licensed songs can be played during combat via the huddle feature.
-Richard Jacques is the senior audio director on the game and he seems equally as excited as Szczepkowski.
+Richard Jacques is the composer of the original soundtrack for the game, and he seems equally as excited as Szczepkowski.

 “What an amazing idea to have Star Lord as a band; it’s just brilliant,” Jacques explained.
 “Then when I was working on the score and Steve was sending another song, and I would know he was in the studio doing vocals one minute and I was getting all anticipated, then the next week he would send the mix, and being able to weave those throughout the score has been brilliant, and I think it really adds another level.”